srobo/runbook/docs/kit/logistics/kit-testing.md

 ### Arduino

-Here we are testing that all the pins on the arduino are funtional.
+Here we are testing that all the pins on the Arduino are functional.

 For this test you will need:
 - The Arduino test shield